raadlak/raadlak.github.io/TimeSeries.md

 SimpleImputer will impute all occurrences of the missing_values, which you can update with pandas.NA, an integer, float, or a string value.

-**strategy**, which defaults to mean, and takes string values. <br>
+trategy which defaults to mean, and takes string values. <br>
-**fill_value** can be used to replace all instances from missing_values with a specific value.
+ill_valuecan be used to replace all instances from missing_values with a specific value.
 This can either be a string or a numeric value.
 If the Strategy was set to constant, then you will need to provide your custom fill_value.”